ilastik/azure-batch-ilastik/README.md

 * Create the azure batch service
 > az batch account create -n bilastik -g tilastik

+## Python API
+In order to do all of the above and more in pure Python one might use Azure Batch Python API.
+Sample script can be found under [python dir](https://github.com/ilastik/azure-batch-ilastik/tree/master/python) together with [instructions](https://github.com/ilastik/azure-batch-ilastik/blob/master/python/README.md) of how to run the script.

 ### Acknowledgement

 Data courtesy of Lars Hufnagel, EMBL Heidelberg